oppiliappan/scientifica/README.md

  - Add Control Pictures
  - Add all mathematical operators
- - Get scientifica to work on windows
+ - ~~Get scientifica to work on windows~~ Done!
  - Work on a bold version (Probably never)
  - Add variants for `a, i, l, 1` etc.

 ## Credits

-Most Basic Latin characters are from [creep](https://github.com/romeovs/creep) by [romeovs](https://github.com/romeovs).
+Most Basic Latin characters are from [creep](https://github.com/romeovs/creep) by @romeovs.

-Creep has been optimized for linux terminals by [raymond-w-ko](https://github.com/raymond-w-ko).
+Creep has been optimized for linux terminals by @raymond-w-ko.
 Check out his version [here](https://github.com/raymond-w-ko/creep2).

 Some characters are based on [Lemon](http://artwizaleczapka.sourceforge.net/).